1jour1vin

 Wine rated (2024 guide) 95/100

-A splendid rosé, intense and taut.
-It reveals notes of lemon tea, melon, fresh apricots, wild herbs and a few mineral touches.
-Medium to full-bodied, with lively acidity.
-Seductive and succulent, it offers a cascade of tangy fruit on the palate, harmoniously framed, which continues into a long finish.
-For drinking or cellaring.
+A splendid, intense, and taut rosé.
+It reveals notes of lemon tea, melon, fresh apricots, wild herbs, and a few mineral touches.
+Medium-bodied to full-bodied, with lively acidity.
+Seductive and succulent, it offers a cascade of tart fruits on the palate, harmoniously framed, which linger in a long finish.
+Drink now or keep.

 No notes available